 Apply to the VA for GI Bill® Benefits:

 Register to use your GI Bill® Benefits at Marist:

-After you have applied to the VA for GI Bill® Benefits, you will need to submit a Veteran Benefit Registration form and several documents to the Certifying Official at Marist to begin using your benefits at Marist College.
-The following link is the Veteran Benefit Registration form, a fillable PDF form that will send your information to the Certifying Official by email.
+After you have applied to the VA for GI Bill® Benefits, you will need to submit a Veteran Benefit Registration form and several documents to the School Certifying Official to begin using your benefits at Marist College.
+The following link is the Veteran Benefit Registration form.

 Verification of Enrollment

 After the student has supplied all the required documents (see above), the School Certifying Official at Marist sends enrollment information to the Veteran's Affairs Regional Office.
 This initiates payment of your benefits by the VA.

 To recap, the entire process for enrollment verification at Marist College is as follows:

 1.)
 The student applies to the VA for benefits (see links above).